timescale/docs/tutorials/simulate-iot-sensor-data.md

 <Procedure>

-To simulate a dataset, run the following queries.
-You can do so from the data mode, the ops mode SQL editor, or using `psql`:
+To simulate a dataset, run the following queries:

 1. **Create the `sensors` and `sensor_data` tables**: